 11. Forget What You See On TV

 This is not a time for drama.
-If you need a break to calm down and get perspective, take a weekend vacation.
+Take a weekend vacation if you need a break to calm down and get perspective.
 Don’t announce: “I’m moving out!”

 I know how tough this is, but maintaining your dignity right now is vital.
-Don’t let it turn into a mud-slinging fest, or something your friends tune into, to get the latest news on.
+Don’t let it turn into a mud-slinging fest or something your friends tune into to get the latest news.

-12. Is the Damage Is Done?
+12. Is the Damage Done?
 Or Is It Ongoing?

-If you think you need to “just finish things between us” with your affair partner, by talking or visiting one more time, ask where your loyalties lie.
-If you’re planning to do it in secret, you’re digging that betrayal hole deeper.
+If you think you need to “just finish things between us” with your affair partner by talking or visiting one more time, ask where your loyalties lie.
+If you plan to do it secretly, you’re digging that betrayal hole deeper.
 See #4.

-Many partners grief the loss of intimacy they had with their affair partner, but distance from them is the order of the day.
-Be upfront about any contact you have with your affair partner.
-Even if they contact you without your encouragement.
+Many partners grieve the loss of intimacy they had with their affair partner, but distance from them is the order of the day.
+Be upfront about any contact you have with your affair partner, even if they contact you without your encouragement.
 If you must contact them, tell your spouse you’ll be writing an email, and let your spouse see it before you email it.

-If you aren’t ready to end your affair, at least put it on hold until you can reach a decision about whether your marriage is over.
+If you aren’t ready to end your affair, at least put it on hold until you can decide whether your marriage is over.
 Be upfront with your spouse that you aren’t sure you can stay in the marriage.
 Your honesty is vital.

 You May Be Pessimistic Because You Don’t Know the Couples Who Have Survived an Affair.